 A keen teacher of both children and adults, Alison is a tutor on a number of Early Music courses including the Easter Early Music Course and Norvis, and she regularly leads workshops for the various Early Music Fora.
 She is co-director of Rondo Viol Academy, which runs weekend courses for players of all standards from Elementary to Advanced.
 Alison teaches viol and violin both privately and in schools.

-Alison's playing has taken her to some of the UKs best known concert venues, including St John's Smith Square and the Cadogan Hall for the BBC Proms, as well as to more unusual places such as lecture theatres in the University of Marrakech and the freezing rainy streets of London armed with a shawm for the Lord Mayor's Parade.
-She has worked with leading ensembles including the Rose Consort of viols and I Fagionlini, and has played for live broadcasts on BBC Radio 3, filmed for television, and recorded for BBC Radio 4.
+Alison's playing has taken her to some of the UKs best known concert venues, including the Wigmore Hall, St John's Smith Square, and the Cadogan Hall for the BBC Proms, as well as to more unusual places such as lecture theatres in the University of Marrakech and the freezing rainy streets of London armed with a shawm for the Lord Mayor's Parade.
+She has has played for live broadcasts on BBC Radio 3, filmed for television, and recorded for BBC Radio 4.